micha-a-schmidt/www-hep/content/hep201905/_index.md

 ---
 title: Sydney Meeting
-description: "Half-day Sydney HEP meeting"
+description: "Half-day Sydney particle physics and cosmology meeting"
 featured_image: '/images/SydneyBanner.jpg'
 ---
-The Sydney HEP meeting will take place in room SNH3003 in the Sydney Nanoscience Hub at the University of Sydney on Friday 3 May 2019.
+The Sydney particle physics and cosmology meeting will take place in room SNH3003 in the Sydney Nanoscience Hub at the University of Sydney on Friday 3 May 2019.
 It is organised by the particle [physics group at the University of Sydney](http://www.physics.usyd.edu.au/hienergy/index.php/Main_Page) and the [particle physics and cosmology group](https://www.physics.unsw.edu.au/research/theoretical-physics/theoretical-physics) at UNSW Sydney.

 # Timetable